a1pat/Starbucks-Capstone/README.md

 The following featue set is employed: ['age','income','M','F','O','became_member_year'].
 'M', 'F' and 'O' are categorical variables derived from *gender*. 'became_member_year' is derived from 'became_member_on'.

 ### PCA <a name="pca"></a> ###
-Following scaling with sciket-learn's StandardScaler(), PCA shows that five principal components account for all the variation in the data set.
+Following scaling with scikit-learn's StandardScaler(), PCA shows that five principal components account for all the variation in the data set.
 This is not surprising since the three gender-related categorical variables are not linearly independent.
 The first principal component explains about 27% of the variation in the data, the next three principal components each explain about 20% of the variation, and the fifth principal component explains the balance.
 Five principal components have to be retained to explain the data adequately.
 ![Singular Values](images/singular_values.png)

 The loading matrix tells us how much each variable contributes to each principal component.
 It is shown below and is interpreted as follows: